 Misery Ridge and Summit Trail Loop is a 5.8 mile moderately trafficked loop trail located near Terrebonne, Oregon that features a river and is rated as moderate.
-The trail offers a number of activity options and is accessible from March until October.
+The trail offers a number of activity options and is best used from March until October.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash